EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Although rapid development will always be important, we have reached a new era where *modification of existing systems* is paramount.

 It is expensive and impractical to rewrite a system that is overwhelmed with debt.
-The costs are numerous, especially because the business probably can’t run without the software:
+The costs are numerous, especially because the business probably can't run without the software:
 - You need programmers to maintain the existing software while the new system is developed.
   This means continuing to force in new features as it gets harder and harder.
-  At the end, the software you’ve been working on is discarded and you might become redundant.
+  At the end, the software you've been working on is discarded and you might become redundant.
   None of this makes for a desirable job.
 - You need an additional team to create the new system.
 - You have no certainty that the new project will succeed, or when.